2026-05-27 12:25:38 -04:00

 Goals

 Within a project, this is typically only used as an extension with no execution/goal.
-There is one goal for general execution though.
+However, it can be used with executions/goals as well or instead.

 purge-repo

-This goal will purge the local Maven repository of banned artifacts.
+This goal will purge the local Maven repository of prosecuted artifacts.
 The most common use is without any real project, but Maven requires one to exist in the directory of execution.
-This executes in the clean phase by default.

 This goal does NOT support groupIdRegex or blank groupId specifications.
-So any of those will be ignored not be purged/removed (if in includes).
+So any of those will be ignored and not be purged/removed.

 Configuration